damiendart/notes/synology.markdown

   - If using _File Station_'s shared links functionality, ensure the _Advanced_ tab in the _External Access_ control panel is filled out so that correct URLs are generated.
+  - Enable bad sector and disk lifespan warnings in _Storage Manager_.

 [3]: <http://stackoverflow.com/a/8467406>
 [4]: <http://curl.haxx.se/ca/cacert.pem>